Esa-Pekka Salonen: Honours and awards

-In April 2010 Salonen was elected a Foreign Honorary Fellow of the American Academy of Arts and Sciences.
-In May 2010 he was awarded an honorary doctorate degree from the University of Southern California, and later the same day spoke at the graduation ceremony for the USC Thornton School of Music.
+In April 2010, Salonen was elected a Foreign Honorary Fellow of the American Academy of Arts and Sciences.
+In May 2010, he was awarded an honorary doctorate degree from the University of Southern California, and later the same day spoke at the graduation ceremony for the USC Thornton School of Music.
 Salonen carried the Olympic flame on 26 July 2012, as part of the 2012 Summer Olympics torch relay.
-In December 2020 he was appointed an Honorary Knight Commander of the Order of the British Empire (KBE), for services to music and UK-Finland relations.
+In December 2020, he was appointed an Honorary Knight Commander of the Order of the British Empire (KBE), for services to music and UK-Finland relations.
+He was the conductor of the Royal Stockholm Philharmonic Orchestra at the 2023 Nobel Prize Concert.
+In 2024, he was awarded the Polar Music Prize alongside Nile Rodgers.

+In 2025 he received a Grammy Award for the San Francisco Symphony's recording of the opera Adriana Mater, by Kaija Saariaho.